mahdig7/ELO-Suicide-Rate/EDA and Communication Artifact.md

 ### Insights
 <ul>
 <li>	Silent Generation (born 1925-1945) and Baby Boomers (born 1946-1964) have consistently higher suicide rates compared to other generations throughout the observed years.
 They exhibit a relatively stable trend with some minor fluctuations. </li>
-<li>	Generation X (born 1965-1980) shows a significant increase in suicide rates from the early 1990s until around 2000.
-Afterward, the rates gradually decline and stabilize.</li>
+<li>	Generation X (born 1965-1980) and Millennials (born 1981-1996) show a significant increase in suicide rates after 2010.
+Afterward, the rates gradually decline.</li>
-<li>	Millennials (born 1981-1996) demonstrate a relatively stable pattern with a slight decrease in suicide rates over time. </li>
 <li> Generation Z (born 1997 and later) has the lowest suicide rates among the generations considered.
 The rates are relatively stable with minor fluctuations. </li>
 <li> Notably, the Baby Boomers initially had the highest suicide rates among all generations, but their rates have been gradually decreasing over time.
-In contrast, Generation X, which followed the Baby Boomers, experienced an increase in suicide rates before showing a declining trend. </li>
+In contrast, Generation X, which came after Baby Boomers, experienced an increase in suicide rates before showing a declining trend. </li>
 <li>	The Silent Generation has consistently high suicide rates over the years, indicating that this generation has been consistently vulnerable to suicide.</li>
 </ul>